 Admission to Oxnard College is open to any high school graduate, anyone possessing a high school proficiency certificate, or any adult 18 years of age or older and capable of profiting from instruction.
-Students entering any of the public community colleges of California are subject to the residency requirements as determined by the State.
+Students entering any of the public community colleges of California are subject to the residency requirements as determined by the State of California.

-A student is eligible to attend Oxnard College if his/her legal residence is within the Ventura County Community College District.
+A student is eligible to attend Oxnard College if he or she has been a legal resident for one year and 24 hours prior to the first day of the semester.
 Students whose legal residence is in another state or in a foreign country may be admitted under conditions stipulated by the Governing Board and on payment of tuition fees, a schedule of which appears in the Appendices.
-A student whose legal residence is in certain specified California community college districts may be admitted to Oxnard College provided that the student secures a permit from the community college district in which he/she is a legal resident.